Nepal 2019: The Trip That Changed Everything

 The Gurung cultural community of Ghale Gaun thanks us by performing lively cultural dances.
 Women in traditional Gurung clothing dance gracefully to the sounds of lively Nepali music.
 Then they invite us up onstage to dance, eager to share the fun with their guests.
 We are blessed with rice and flower petals.
 The graciousness of our hosts, their desire to connect with us through movement, and their laughter at our hesitant copycatting onstage, deepens our bond.
 These people are extraordinary, and we want to do everything we can to help them live healthier lives.

-We go to bed full of gratitude, no longer noticing the discomforts that plagued us the night before.
-We’ve adapted.
-Already, Ghale Gaun feels like home.
+We go to bed full of gratitude, no longer noticing the bugs and the cold.

 May 17th, 10:00 AM

 After departing Ghale Gaun with heavy hearts, garlands around our necks and the faces of the villagers on our minds, we arrive at a local health post.
-We learn that Oral Rehydration Solutions like Liquid I.V. are one of only 36 items the health post receives from all over the world.
-This means that out of the thousands of medicines, lotions, ointments, vitamins and pain relievers available overseas, ORS is one of the most-requested.
+We learn that Oral Rehydration Solution is one of only 36 items the health post receives.
+Another is Vitamin B, which is also contained in Liquid I.V.
 We leave, excited that we have made a product that can really make a difference to those in need.

 Before we head out, a patch of seaberries catches our eye, and two members of our team brave the thorns to bring delicious handfuls back for us to taste.
-Could this potent berry inspire a Liquid I.V. product in the future?
+Could this be the next flavor of Liquid I.V.?

 Next, we visit the local school.
 The sun is hot, but the students sit uncomplaining on the grass in their long-sleeved uniforms and jackets.
 We distribute sticks of Liquid I.V., along with balloons, wristbands, and educational booklets.
 The children are excited to receive our gifts, and their exuberance is contagious.